asb127/SimonSaysVR/README.md

 ## How-to-play
 Interact with the white button to start the game.

-In the game, the player has to match a colour sequence.
-The colour buttons must be pressed in the correct order the right amount of times to complete the round.
+In the game, the player has to match a color sequence.
+The color buttons must be pressed in the correct order the right amount of times to complete the round.

-For every round completed, the game adds a new colour to the sequence.
+For every round completed, the game adds a new color to the sequence.
 The whole sequence will be repeated then to the player.

 Try to last as long as possible!